Jerison-Lee identity and Semi-linear subelliptic equation on CR manifold: Preparations: dimensional conservation and invariant tensors

 We say a tensor $S(u)$ is of $\{(r,s),x,y,+/-\}$ type, if it's linearly composed of some $T^{(r,s)}$ tensors with $x$-degree $u$, $y$-order derivatives, and the number of $\sqrt{-1}$ plus the number of vector field $T$ is even/odd for every tensors.
 For example:

 where $\{c_l\}_{l=1}^6$ are constants.
 It's noteworthy that $u_0$ is of $\{(0,0),1,2,-\}$ type, and $\lambda$ is of $\{(0,0),0,2,+\}$ type.
-The type of tensors is additive when several type of tensors are multiplied together.
-In fact, the type of tensors must be conserved in differential identities.
+The type of tensors is additive when several types of tensors are multiplied together.
+The type of tensors must be conserved in differential identities.
 We call this phenomenon as \textbf{dimensional conservation}.